A Flash Flood Watch has been issued by the National Weather Service.

-The Flash Flood Watch continues for the entire viewing area which includes the parishes of Acadia, Allen, Beauregard, Calcasieu, Cameron, Evangeline, Iberia, Jefferson Davis, Lafayette, St. Landry, St. Mary, St. Martin, Vermilion, and Vernon parishes effective until Thursday morning for SWLA and until noon Thursday for Acadiana.
+The watch area includes the parishes of Allen, Beauregard, Calcasieu, Cameron, Evangeline, Jefferson Davis, and Vernon parishes effective until 12:00 AM Thursday morning.

 With soils already saturated from recent rains, any additional heavy rain will cause flash flooding, especially in low-lying flood prone areas.